-Academic Integrity relates to students and scholars being honest and responsible in the presentation of work.
-Masgutova faculty and students are expected to submit original work, and give credit to other peoples' ideas, when used.
-Maintaining our academic integrity involves:
+Academic Integrity relates to students and scholars being honest and responsible in the presentation of their work.
+The Masgutova Graduate School faculty and students are expected to submit original work and give credit to other peoples' ideas when used.
+Maintaining academic integrity involves:

-- Creating and expressing our own ideas in our scholarly work; - Acknowledging all sources of information, including quotations, ideas, concepts, theories-i.e., if it is not ours, we acknowledge the source; - Completing assignments independently, or, in the case of collaborative efforts, acknowledging collaboration; - Accurately reporting results when conducting our own research, and with respect to lab work; - Honesty during examinations.
+- Creating and expressing the student's own ideas in our scholarly work; - Acknowledging all sources of information, including quotations, ideas, concepts, and theories-i.e., if it is not your own work, acknowledge the source; - Completing assignments independently or, in the case of collaborative efforts, acknowledging collaboration; - Accurately reporting results when conducting your own research and with respect to lab work; - Honesty during examinations.

-Academic dishonesty not only cheats the student of valuable learning experiences, but can result in a failing grade on assignments, a failing grade in a course, or even expulsion from the Graduate School for the student.
+Academic dishonesty not only cheats the student of valuable learning experiences but can result in a failing grade on assignments, a failing grade in a course, or even expulsion from the Graduate School for the student.